 What are these strict health and safety controls?

 - Thorough job safety analysis done for each course to ensure risks and controls are in place.

 - Full toolbox before every course.

-- Cleaning regime has been increased.
+- Cleaning regime continues.

 - We are recommending use of Tracing App.